conda/conda/docs/source/building/meta-yaml.rst

 Subpackage requirements
 ~~~~~~~~~~~~~~~~~~~~~~~

-Subpackages support requirements in the same way that top-level recipes do.
+Like a top level recipe, a subpackage may have zero or more dependencies listed
+as build requirements and zero or more dependencies listed as run requirements.

+The dependencies listed as subpackage build requirements are only available
-Build requirements are specific to the packaging phase for a given subpackage.
+during the packaging phase of that subpackage.

-No requirements are inherited from the top level recipe.
-Any requirements you
+A subpackage does not automatically inherit any dependencies from its top level
-need for packaging or for the subpackage at runtime must be explicitly
+recipe, so any build or run requirements needed by the subpackage must be
-specified.
+explicitly specified.

 .. code-block:: none